Summer Program Handbook for Parents/Guardians

 • We use the pyramid model of social-emotional development to teach appropriate and respectful ways to treat each other.
 To promote healthy and enjoyable behaviors, actions, and words and to avoid conflicts, we will: 1-discuss rules; 2- acknowledge and support what is effective; 3- promote cooperation, sharing, taking turns, empathy, and talking through problems and finding solutions together.

 • Inappropriate behavior may result in temporary removal of privileges with redirection.
-This is a time where educators assess the needs of the child and use the strength of their relationship to help the child grow.
+This is a time when counselors assess the needs of the camper and use the strength of their relationship to help the camper grow.

-• If the child is not responsive, if behaviors remain unacceptable, or the child does not follow directions, we will discuss the situation and problems with the parents/guardians and create a plan of action.
+• If the camper is not responsive, if behaviors remain unacceptable, or if the camper does not follow directions, we will discuss the situation and problems with the parents/guardians and create a plan of action.

 • If the plan of action isn’t successful, exclusion from the program will be considered.